mskec/cookbook.mskec.com/recipes/bread.md

 * start mixing
 	* pour water + yeast
 	* when it's incorporated, set to low and knead for 10mins
+	* if it's too sticky (little sticky is okay), add a bit more flour

 ### 1st proofing
 Put it in an air-tight container and let it proof for 1-2h.